• Home

 1. They pay much higher taxes, because immigrants disproportionately use social services.
 Because of more government assistance payouts, the native population has to pick up their bill.

-2. Loss of high skilled jobs by high skilled immigrants.
+2. Loss of high-skilled jobs by high skilled immigrants.

-The overtaking of high skilled jobs is not talked about often either.
+The overtaking of high-skilled jobs is not talked about often either.
 The argument that immigrants take jobs Americans don’t want is not very strong when considering high skilled immigrants.
 Who wouldn’t want a 90k a year job in a field they enjoy?

 We have seen a large increase in the number of immigrants working in the high-skilled fields such as computer science, data analysis, federal employment, and similar job opportunities.
+They aren’t coming over here solely to work the fields.
+Silicon Valley, for instance, is becoming dominated by migrants.

 This results in a clear depreciation of job opportunities for high skilled native workers.
-It also increases competition for these American workers, making it much harder to find employment because now they are not only competing against natives – but against immigrants, H1B workers, and sometimes even high-skilled illegal immigrants.
+It also increases competition for these American workers, making it much harder to find employment because now they are not only competing against natives but also against immigrants, H1B workers, and sometimes even high-skilled illegal immigrants.

 The discussion usually veers to the fact that since these immigrants are high skilled, they are contributing to the economy.

-When we seek out more high skilled workers – the result is the same negative effect as we mentioned for low skilled labor above.
+When we seek out more high-skilled workers, the result is the same negative effect as we mentioned for low skilled labor above.
 It creates an over-supply and further diminishes wages.
 It also makes it harder for Americans to find good, reliable employment.
 Because immigrants are also competing for those positions.

-Just because we have more high skilled workers, doesn’t mean a magical button is pressed that results in more jobs.
-We need more jobs to handle the influx of workers, not more of the same workers!
+Just because we have more high-skilled workers, doesn’t mean a magical button is pressed that results in more jobs.
+We need more jobs to handle the influx of workers, not more of the same workers.

 Lawrence Summers said it well: